-For all Americans, the NMAP will tell their story about becoming an American and the stories of their family, friends, neighbors and coworkers; their tribe; their city, state and region.
-It will encompass their ethnic, nationality, and minority histories.
+For all American groups, the NMAP will tell the story about their ancestors becoming Americans.
+It doing so, it will encompass those they know, their tribe; and their city, state and region.
+It will incorporate their ethnic, nationality, and minority histories.